This post is part of a series about new features in Parallels Desktop 16.

 Feel free to test Parallels Desktop 16 for Mac for 14 days for free.

-The post New in Parallels Desktop 16 – Synchronized “Do Not Disturb” appeared first on Parallels Blog.
+The post New in Parallels Desktop 16 – “Prepare for Transfer” appeared first on Parallels Blog.